jeffwarnica/rhc-miq-quickstart/README.md

 # Requirements
 This has been "tested" against CloudForms 4.6.

-This requires at least the Automate part of https://github.com/RedHatOfficial/miq-Utilities
+This requires at least the automate part of https://github.com/RedHatOfficial/miq-Utilities

 # Design goals